Jelly-Pudding/simpletpa/README.md

 1. Player A sends a teleport request: `/tpa PlayerB`
 2. Player B receives a notification and can accept with: `/tpaccept PlayerA`
 3. If Player B doesn't respond within the configured timeout, the request expires automatically
+4. Both players must be in the same dimension (Overworld, Nether, or End)

 ## Support Me
 Donations will help me with the development of this project.